 A lot of different spots have a chance of removal.
 Stains are another story and often are permanent.
 In essence, almost all spots are organic, and they attract soil like a magnet.

 Untreated pet urine left in carpets tends to remove carpet dyes, creating stains that are most likely permanent.
-Depending on the severity of those stains and the type of carpeted material, natural or synthetic varies in success.
+Depending on the severity of those stains and the type of carpeted material, natural or synthetic, varies in success.

 The longer the stain material remains in the carpet, the higher the chance of permanent color change, even if all the original stain material is removed.
 Check out our Wow!
 Photos.